Yesshows

 Yesshows is the second live album by the English progressive rock band Yes.
-It was released in November 1980 on Atlantic Records as the final album before the group disbanded in early 1981.
+It was released in the US on 24 November 1980 and in the UK on 19 December 1980 by Atlantic Records as the final album before the group disbanded in early 1981.
 Their first live album in seven years, it is compiled of recordings from their 1976, 1977, and 1978 tours from dates in North America and Europe with its mixing supervised by bassist Chris Squire.

 Yesshows was remastered and expanded in 2009 by Isao Kikuchi, and published by Warner Music Japan as part of their "Yes SHM-CD Papersleeve" series.

 Background and production

 In June 1979, the Yes line-up of singer Jon Anderson, bassist Chris Squire, guitarist Steve Howe, keyboardist Rick Wakeman, and drummer Alan White, finished their 1978–1979 tour in support of the band's ninth studio album, Tormato (1978).
 Their label Atlantic Records had approached the group about the possibility of putting out a live album as a follow-up to their first, Yessongs (1973), and Squire had the task of sifting through hours of tapes of concerts recorded since then and selecting the best cuts.
 He also undertook mixing duties, and prepared a selection of tracks from the 1976, 1977, and 1978 tours across five dates from his studio, Sun Park Studios.

 The band commissioned longtime cover artist Roger Dean to produce artwork for the album, which was completed using acrylic paints and collage.
 A release date of Christmas 1979 was set, but it was shelved following disagreements from other band members regarding Squire's choice of performances and the quality of his mixes.
 Howe was glad that production had halted and "strongly objected" to some of the production edits that Squire had done.
 He expressed the rest of the band's wish to refine the recordings further and to add more tracks to expand the set from a double to a triple album.

 By mid-1980, Yes had a change in personnel following the departures of Anderson and Wakeman, and the remaining members recruited Trevor Horn and Geoff Downes of The Buggles as replacements on vocals and keyboards, respectively.
 The five recorded Drama (1980), and toured the album from August to December 1980.
 Towards the end of that year, Atlantic Records wished to release a live album and used the cuts and mixes that Squire had prepared as the final release.
 Mastering was completed at Strawberry Mastering.